plateaukao/einkbro/README.md

 - passStorage: save links withe login data (username, password)

-### Some nice extra features:
+### Security/Data

+- enable/disable cookies, javascript, location access, form data
+- whitelist for javascript
+- pin protection
+- toggle image loading
+- offline use
+- backup databases

+### UI/Handling

+- optimized for one hand handling (omnibox at bottom)
-- fully compatible with Android 7.1 (?)
+- Android 7 app shortcuts
 - full material design
+- Navigation through websites: arrows and/or swipe
+- fullscreen browsing (optional)

+### Search

+- fast search on different websites
+- search on site

+### Some nice extra features

 - open links in background
-- search on site
 - screenshots of the whole website
 - build in file browser (open, share, rename, delete files)
-- optimized for one hand handling (toolbar on bottom, swipe on toolbar to reach bookmarks and readLater list and to finish app)

-### What features will not be implemented:
+### What features will not be implemented

 - tabs (I know, it's the normal way, but I have no idea how to implement.
 I learned all about developing from tutorials, so I'm not as good as you might think...)
 - Ad blocker (there are more than enough apps to do that better)

-### Planed features:

-- whitelist for javascript
-- password protection
-- fullscreen optional